-No Bake Peaches and Cream Cheesecake For Two – a refreshing, cool way to end your summer evening.
+No Bake Peaches and Cream Cheesecake is a refreshing dessert for two to end your summer evening.
 Made with heavy cream and cream cheese (no Cool Whip).
-Serve them in a cup or ramekin or layer it with fresh peaches like a parfait.
+Serve in a cup or ramekin or layer it with fresh peaches like a parfait.

 Every summer, Dad and I go peach picking at our favorite farm.
 Except this year I got the email saying due to the weather, the farm won’t be offering pick-your-own peaches this year.
 Bummer.